 1. Instructors of required courses evaluate student performance and assign grades.
-Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA.
+Program policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA.
+Areas of the behavioral science core include: lifespan development, biological bases of behavior, cognitive and affective aspects of behavior, social aspects of behavior (social psychology of human diversity), and history and systems of psychology.
+Three semester hours of classroom instruction for each area listed above.